 The purpose of the National School Lunch Program is to safeguard the health and well-being of the Nation's children, as declared in 1946 by Congress in the National School Lunch Act.
 The School Lunch Program makes it possible for schools to serve nutritious inexpensive lunches to students each day.
 Schools may also serve meals during summer months.
 Last school year, in NH, over 30 million meals were reimbursed.
 USDA provides program funding and administration.

 Schools receive reimbursement for all meals which meet meal pattern requirements specified by the USDA in regulation CFR 210.
 Schools may qualify for higher "severe need" reimbursements if a specified percentage of their meals are served free or at a reduced price.
 In addition, meals must meet the USDA Dietary Guidelines for Americans when averaged over a week.
-There are four menu planning options available to schools.
+There is one menu planning option available to schools.
 The Bureau of Nutrition Programs and Services provides technical assistance and guidance to schools to insure that the lunch program operates in accordance with the regulations of the National School Lunch Program.

 The Department of Agriculture also donates surplus commodity foods for lunches served under the program.
 These foods are distributed by the Surplus Distribution Section of the Department of Administrative Services, email@example.com, (603) 271-2602.